-This half-day research focused symposium is the capstone event concluding the USC Law & Global Health Collaboration’s year-long series focusing on transgender issues at the intersection of law and global health.
+This half-day research focused symposium April 21, 2017, was the capstone event concluding the USC Law & Global Health Collaboration’s year-long series focusing on transgender issues at the intersection of law and global health.

 Read a summary of the symposium here.

 1:30 p.m. – 4:30 p.m.

 Sofia Gruskin, JD, MIA | Program on Global Health & Human Rights, Institute for Global Health, Keck School of Medicine & Gould School of Law

 State of the Field, Ongoing Work, Priorities & Gaps

 Diana Feliz Oliva, MSW | St. John’s Well Child & Family Center Transgender Health